George Whitefield Chadwick: Return to Boston

 Chadwick returned to Boston in March 1880 and soon began establishing a career in the U.S. He opened a teaching studio and secured two performances of Rip Van Winkle.
 Chadwick completed his First Symphony, which although not particularly inspired was a significant early contribution by an American composer.

 In addition to his compositional activities, Chadwick was a performing organist and avid conductor.
 He served as the Music Director of the Springfield Festival from 1890 to 1899, and of the Worcester Music Festival from 1899 to 1901.

 In 1897, Chadwick was appointed Director of New England Conservatory.
 Known in the Boston arts circle as talented, personable, and energetic, he was crucial in transforming NEC into a respectable school of music.
 Chadwick implemented features that resembled those of the German conservatories of his experience.
 He established a variety of performing ensembles, and students were required to take more music theory and history classes.

 He invited members of the Boston Symphony Orchestra as private teachers to the students, along with being an inspiring teacher himself.
 His students described him as "demanding, though fair-minded and witty".
 Among his pupils were Horatio Parker, William Grant Still, Arthur Whiting, Wallace Goodrich, Frederick S. Converse, Florence Price, Henry Hadley, and Edith Noyes Porter.

 Involvement with Phi Mu Alpha Sinfonia Fraternity

-He had some influence in the establishment of Phi Mu Alpha Sinfonia music fraternity, which was established at the conservatory in the fall of 1898, primarily through the recommendation of the name "Sinfonia" after a student organization to which he belonged in Leipzig.
-He was named an honorary member of the Alpha Chapter at the conservatory, and was later named a national honorary member of the Fraternity in 1909.
+He had some influence in the establishment of Phi Mu Alpha Sinfonia music fraternity, which was established at the conservatory in the fall of 1898, primarily through the suggestion of the name "Sinfonia" from a student organization to which he had belonged in Leipzig, Germany.
+He was named an honorary member of the Alpha chapter at the conservatory, and was later named a national honorary member of the Fraternity in 1909.